churchill-lab/qtl2api/DataElement.md

 ## ensembl.version
 `R data type:` `numeric`

 This specifies the genome release version for the genomic marker positions and for annotations attached to molecular phenotypes IF any, i.e. mRNA.
-Please see the documentation at [Ensembl](http://www.ensembl.org) for build and version information.
+Please see the documentation at [Ensembl](http://www.ensembl.org) for build and release information.

 ## genoprobs